Nicki Minaj: 2002–2009: Career beginnings and mixtapes

-Minaj released her second mixtape, Sucka Free, on April 12, 2008, and her third, Beam Me Up Scotty, on April 18, 2009; it received favorable coverage.
-The Beam Me Up Scotty track "I Get Crazy", reached number 20 on the U.S. Billboard Hot Rap Songs chart and number 37 on the Hot R&B/Hip-Hop Songs chart.
-In the summer of 2009, Minaj performed on a tour headlined by Wayne featuring artists from Young Money, among others.
-At the time she was managed by Debra Antney.
-Producer Irv Gotti asked Minaj to sign to his label Murder Inc. Records and she countered with an offer for him to manage her, which he declined.
-Minaj's mixtapes, freestyles, and features on other artists' songs garnered significant industry and public interest.
-While she continued playing shows, working on music, and collaborating with other artists, there was a bidding war among record labels to sign her.
-In late August, Minaj signed a recording contract with Young Money, with her deal entailing her owning her 360 rights, including her merchandising, sponsorships, endorsements, touring and publishing.
-In a 2011 interview, Minaj said that before she met Lil Wayne, "the person that was spearheading my career was the one person who always told me, 'Don't be too playful, don't be too kooky and weird... no one's gonna feel that, nobody wants to hear that.'
+On April 12, 2008，Minaj released her second mixtape, Sucka Free.
+She released her third mixtape, Beam Me Up Scotty, on April 18, 2009, garnering favorable coverage.
+At the time, she was managed by Debra Antney.
+By 2009, Minaj's mixtapes, freestyles, and features on other artists' songs had garnered significant industry and public interest.
+The Beam Me Up Scotty track "I Get Crazy" reached number 20 on the U.S. Billboard Hot Rap Songs chart and number 37 on the Hot R&B/Hip-Hop Songs chart.
+In the summer of 2009, she performed on a tour headlined by Wayne featuring artists from Young Money, among others.
+There was a bidding war among record labels to sign her.
+In August, Minaj signed a recording contract with Young Money, with her deal entailing her owning her 360 rights, including her merchandising, sponsorships, endorsements, touring and publishing.
+In a 2011 interview, Minaj said that before she met Lil Wayne, the person who was guiding her in her career always told her, "'Don't be too playful, don't be too kooky and weird... no one's gonna feel that, nobody wants to hear that.'
 So I stifled a lot of that early on, and then once that we parted ways, I was like, 'Guess what, I'm gonna just be me.'"
 In October 2009, she performed a freestyle at the 2009 BET Hip Hop Awards cypher.
-The following month, she appeared with Gucci Mane and Trina on the remix of "5 Star Bitch" by Yo Gotti.
+The following month, she featured alongside Gucci Mane and Trina on the remix of "5 Star Bitch" by Yo Gotti.

-In early February 2010, Minaj made her first two appearances on the U.S. Billboard Hot 100 chart with her features on "Knockout" and "Up Out My Face" by Lil Wayne and Mariah Carey respectively.
-Minaj also appeared on "BedRock" and "Roger That" on the compilation album, We Are Young Money (2009).
-The singles peaked at numbers two and 56, respectively, in the U.S. Their parent album reached number nine on the U.S. Billboard 200, and was certified platinum by the Recording Industry Association of America (RIAA).
-At Jay-Z's suggestion, Robin Thicke featured Minaj on his single "Shakin' It 4 Daddy".
-Allison Stewart of The Washington Post stated that, during that time, she "became the go-to girl for artists who wanted to add some skank to their tracks without sullying themselves in the process".
-Minaj became the first female solo artist to have seven singles simultaneously charting in the U.S.